Boston Terrier

 Boston Terrier Health

-- Corneal Ulcers: Corneal ulcers are one of the most common eye problems Boston Terriers can have.
-Because of their protruding eyes, Boston Terriers are more susceptible to scratching their cornea or getting a bacterial infection in their eyes.
-Corneal ulcers are very painful for dogs, and depending on the severity, they can be treated with an antibiotic and/or ointment or surgery.
-If you notice squinting, red eyes, cloudy eyes or swelling of the eyes—or your pets’ eyes seem uncomfortable and they’re rubbing or pawing at their eyes—please see your vet immediately.
+• Corneal ulcers: Corneal ulcers are one of the most common eye problems in Boston Terriers.
+Because their eyes are large and stick out a bit, they’re more susceptible to scratching their cornea, which can cause a secondary bacterial infection (conjunctivitis).
+Corneal ulcers are very painful for dogs; depending on the severity, they can be treated with an oral antibiotic, an antibiotic ointment, or surgery.

 Boston Terrier History

-The Boston Terrier history starts in England in the late 1860s.
-In Liverpool, England, a cross between a Bulldog and the now-extinct English Terrier was bred for pit fighting and ratting contests.
+The Boston Terrier’s origins are in Liverpool, England, where they were bred as a cross between a Bulldog and the now-extinct English Terrier.

 FAQs